 FEAP PRODUCTION REPORT

 The Member Associations of the FEAP provide historical production data for the activities of their national producers on an annual basis.
-In addition, where possible, forecasts for the coming year are also indicated, based on their own individual reporting systems.

 For further statistical information on aquaculture production and values, the FAO provides a wide range of data for global aquaculture and fisheries statistics (FISHSTAT) while Globefish, another initiative of the FAO, represents a network of regional marketing information services that provides data on markets and prices.
 European trade data can be accessed through EUMOFA – the European Market Observatory for Fisheries and Aquaculture Products and EUROSTAT.